 - Alessia Zanardi, Master thesis student

 - Malcolm Winkler and Tiffany Tsui, Indiana University, Bloomington, US

 - Waldemar Vollmer, University of Newcastle, Newcastle Upon-Tyne, UK

 - Pavel Branny and Linda Doubravová, Czech Academy of Sciences, Prague, CR

 - William Margolin, McGovern Medical School, Houston, US

 - Jan-Willem Veening, University of Lausanne, CH

-Holečková N, Doubravová L*, Massidda O*, Molle V, Buriánková K, Benada O, Kofroňová O, Ulrych A, Branny P. 2014.
+Holečková N, Doubravová L*, Massidda O.*, Molle V, Buriánková K, Benada O, Kofroňová O, Ulrych A, Branny P. 2014.
 LocZ is a new cell division protein involved in proper septum placement in Streptococcus pneumoniae.
-MBio, 6:e01700-14. (*co-correspondent authors).
+MBio, 6:e01700-14. (*co-corresponding authors).